turingschool/backend-curriculum-site/module4/lessons/intro_to_react.markdown

 Syntax error: Adjacent JSX elements must be wrapped in an enclosing tag
 ```

 This is an **important note**.
-React components can only render one element, which simply means that you have to structure your JSX so that everything is contained within a single element.
+React components can only render one _root level_ element, which simply means that you have to structure your JSX so that everything is contained within a single element.

 ### Props vs State

 So now that we have our HTML page looking pretty fly, its time to add behavior to the buttons.
 Think about what we're trying to accomplish here:

 When the page loads, we want the initial value of Likes to be 0.
 Then when we click "Like" We want to add 1 to the value of Likes, and remove 1 when we click "Dislike".